lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-All1ACKREQ title='All-1 for Retries format, also called All-1 empty'}

-Notice that the SCHC All-1 ACK REQ has the same header as an All-1 SCHC Fragment but doesn't have a a payload.
+Note that the SCHC All-1 ACK REQ has the same header as an All-1 SCHC Fragment but doesn't have a payload.
-The message length allows distinguishing between a SCHC All-1 ACK REQ and a All-1 SCHC Fragment.
+The message length allows distinguishing between a SCHC All-1 ACK REQ and an All-1 SCHC Fragment.

 The size of the SCHC All-1 ACK REQ header is generally not a multiple of the L2 Word size.
 Therefore, a SCHC All-1 ACK REQ generally needs padding bits.
 The padding bits are always less than an L2 Word.